gopheracademy/gopheracademy-web/content/advent-2015/goaUntanglingMicroservices.md

 I’m finally quite happy with the end result.
 Credits go to [Gomega](https://onsi.github.io/gomega/) for showing how using anonymous functions can help produce a clean and terse DSL.
-The goa DSL abstractions are taken directly from Praxis with a few tweaks to make them more amenable to the static nature and philosophy of the Go language.
+The goa DSL abstractions are taken directly from Praxis with a few tweaks to make them more amenable to the static typing nature and philosophy of the Go language.

 Here is what the DSL looks like for defining a type that can be used